rberenguel/pinta/README.md

 ## Changelog

+### 0.6.6

+- Adjustable line length via `*` and `/` while hovering on labels.
+- Auto-year detection, `[YYYY]` at the beginning gets converted in superscripted text.

 ### 0.6.5

 - Overridable auto-icons (use a defined icon to override the default clickable icon)

 ### 0.6.4

-- Icon subsetting on export
+- Icon subsetting on export.

 ### 0.6.3

-- Add icons from [iconoir](https://iconoir.com/) by adding :icon-name: at the beginning of your label
+- Add icons from [iconoir](https://iconoir.com/) by adding :icon-name: at the beginning of your label.

 ### 0.6.2

-- CSS-only toggle on HTML export to switch light/dark modes
+- CSS-only toggle on HTML export to switch light/dark modes.
-- Minor tweaks, added icons
+- Minor tweaks, added icons.

 ### 0.6.1

-- Bug fix with pasting
+- Bug fix with pasting.
-- Changed icons
+- Changed icons.

 ### 0.6.0